What are New Jersey Criminal Records?

 New Jersey criminal records are official documentation provided by state and local courts, detention centers, and law enforcement documents regarding the criminal activities of convicted individuals.
-These include records prepared for felony and misdemeanor arrests, prosecutions, sentencing, incarceration, probation and parole.
+These documents are also called rap sheets and are one of the several police records compiled during criminal investigations in New Jersey.

 The information provided in a New Jersey criminal record include: